nobodyscripts/LeafBlowerScript/Readme.md

 F7: Will go for pumpkins that are blocked by other items, its going for the highest one
 F9: Albs can register as boss timer (kills due to white on the tools)
-F9: When killed the transparent panel check may reoccur but without a panel loaded, so fails.
 F12: Afk mode interfering with alternative font?